Marsupial Mammals

 Photo: Marsupial (Kangaroo) with baby in pouch

-Marsupials are a group of mammals known for giving birth to relatively undeveloped young, which continue their development outside the womb, often in a pouch.
-For example, kangaroos and koalas have front-facing pouches where their babies grow.
-While, species such as the antechinus and Tasmanian Devil have a simple fold of skin to carry their young in.
-On the other hand, the American short-tailed opossum has no pouch at all but provides nourishment through nipples that the young attach to.
-This distinct reproductive strategy, where the young develop externally rather than in a womb, distinguishes marsupials from other mammals.
-Like all mammals, however, marsupials have hair, give birth to live young, and nurse their offspring with milk from their nipples.
+Marsupials are a group of mammals that give birth to relatively undeveloped young, which continue their development outside the womb, often in a pouch.
+This distinct reproductive strategy, where the young develop externally rather than in a womb, is the key difference between marsupials and other mammals.
+Yet, despite this key difference, all marsupials share classic mammalian traits: they have hair, give birth to live young, and nurse them with milk.

 Interestingly, while most marsupials can swim, there is only one genuinely marine marsupial: the yapok, or water opossum, found in South America.
 No aquatic marsupials are native to Australia.